Which Guillermo del Toro films are the first to watch?

 The combination The backbone of the devil in Pan’s Labyrinth is interesting, because both films reflect the sensitivity of the director as a writer.
 The biggest difference between the two is the budget, because where Pan’s Labyrinth was funded by Warner Bros., was The backbone of the devil a low budget movie.

 The other duo mentioned by the director (The shape of water in Alley of nightmares) are more obvious examples of its current qualities.
-These are his two recent films, and won The shape of water several major awards at the 2018 Oscars ?? including the best picture.
+These are his two recent films, and won The shape of water several major awards at the 2018 Oscars, including best film.

 “Bacon trailblazer.
 Certified coffee maven.
 Zombie lover.
 Tv specialist.
 Freelance communicator.”